JosePereiraUA/utility_scripts/README.md

  * A Parallel Tempering Database at a MONGO server

 ## MD Maker 1.0

 This script automates the process of running and MD simulation. for each simulation step, the user can select the number of steps (or simulation time by multiplying by dt = 0.002), aswell as the frequency of data storage.
 The MD process is comprised of 7 automated steps:
- 1. Preparation (Adds bounding box and creates topology files)
+ 1. Preparation (Adds bounding box and creates topology files);
- 2. Minimization 1 (Without solvent)
+ 2. Minimization 1 (Without solvent);
- 3. Solvation (Adds spc216 water molecules)
+ 3. Solvation (Adds spc216 water molecules);
- 4. Minimization 2 (With solvent)
+ 4. Minimization 2 (With solvent);
- 5. NVT equilibration
+ 5. NVT equilibration;
- 6. NPT equilibration
+ 6. NPT equilibration;
- 7. Data collection
+ 7. Data collection.

 ### Prerequisites and dependencies